 - Bacteria Tests: Coliform/E.coli, or Coliform/E.coli & Enterococci

 - 4 tests in One: Coliform/E.coli, Enterococci, pH, conductivity

 - 5 tests in One: Coliform/E.coli, Enterococci, pH, Conductivity, Cyanobacteria (blue-green algae)

 - Cyanobacteria/ blue-green Algae

-Field/Home Screening Tests: We also offer a range of field test kits which provide instant results (as these are screening tests, a test report is not available).
+Field/Home Screening Tests for fresh water: field test kits provide instant results (these are suitable for fresh water only and are screening tests).
 Below is a selection of products:

 - Pool & Spa Bacteria Test Strips – Detection level: 1000 cfu/ml, 10 tests per pack

 - 15 Minute Bacteria Test Strips – Detects coliform and non-coliform bacteria at 10³ cfu/ml, 2 tests per pack

 - pH 2-12, pH 5.5-9, pH & Total Alkalinity

 - 5-in-One to test pH, Total Alkalinity, Nitrate, Nitrite and Total Hardness (these test strips can be used for fresh as well as salt water)